The Meaning of Numbers: The Number 58

 O God, break their teeth in their mouth; shatter the fangs of the young lions, O Lord (verses 1 - 4, 6 of Psalm 58).

 Ananias, son of Nedebeus, was appointed High Priest by Herod of Chalcis in 46 A.D.
 In 58 A.D., he was the priest before whom the Apostle Paul was brought after his presence started a Temple riot (Acts 23, 24:1).
 Shortly after this meeting, in the same year, Ananias was replaced by a man named Jonathan.
-He, however, would not last long as before the year ended he too was replaced!
+He, however, would not last long as Jonathan would also be replaced before the end of the year!

 More Info on Biblical Meaning of 58